steinuil/steinuil.github.io/content/blog/2025-10-03-immich-setup.md

 And by the way, if you go look at the service definition in my flake you'll see that it's supposed to be a socket-activated service, but I'm not sure that it's working as it's supposed to.
 Someone who is good at the systemd please help me fix this. ~~my family is dying~~
 {% end %}

-To configure Immich to use another machine for machine learning _(what a terrible sentence)_ you can go to **Administration** > **Settings** > **Machine Learning Settings** and add the URL of your machine.
+After this you can go on Immich and navigate to **Administration** > **Settings** > **Machine Learning Settings** to add the URL of your ML worker machine.

 I also set up backups.
-Backups are very important because I would not be the only person relying on this, and my partner would be quite sad if I lost their photos due to a busted drive.
+Backups are super important because I'm not the only user.
+My partner would be quite sad if I lost their photos due to a busted drive.

 I'm using [restic](https://restic.net/) and backing up to [Backblaze B2](https://www.backblaze.com/cloud-storage) and another drive, for safety.
 In my configuration I'm using a helper module I wrote that sources the secrets, repository, and password from files set up by [sops-nix](https://github.com/Mic92/sops-nix), but this is the moral equivalent: